intelowlproject/IntelOwl/docs/source/Installation.md

 If you prefer to use an external PostgreSQL instance, you should just remove the relative image from the `docker-compose.yml` file and provide the configuration to connect to your controlled instance/s.

 ### Web server configuration (optional)
-By default Intel Owl provides basic configuration for:
+Intel Owl provides basic configuration for:
-* Nginx (`intel_owl_nginx_http` or `intel_owl_nginx_https`)
+* Nginx (`intel_owl_nginx_http`)
 * Uwsgi (`intel_owl.ini`)

 You can find them in the `configuration` directory.

-By default, the project would use the default deployment configuration and HTTP only.

-I suggest you to change these configuration files based on your needs and mount them as volumes by changing the `docker-compose.yml` file.

 In case you enable HTTPS, remember to set the environment variable `HTTPS_ENABLED` as "enabled" to increment the security of the application.

+There are 3 options to execute the web server:
+#####HTTP only (default)
+The project would use the default deployment configuration and HTTP only.

+#####HTTPS with your own certificate
+The project provides a template file to configure Nginx to serve HTTPS: `intel_owl_nginx_https`.

+You should change `ssl_certificate`, `ssl_certificate_key` and `server_name` in that file.

+Then you should modify the `nginx` service configuration in `docker-compose.yml`:
+* change `intel_owl_nginx_http` with `intel_owl_nginx_https`
+* in `volumes` add the option for mounting the directory that hosts your certificate and your certificate key.

+##### HTTPS with Let's Encrypt
+We provide a specific docker-compose file that leverages [Traefik](https://docs.traefik.io/) to allow fast deployments of public-faced and HTTPS-enabled applications.

+Before using it, you should configure the configuration file `docker-compose-with-traefik.yml` by changing the email address and the hostname where the application is served.
+For a detailed explanation follow the official documentation: [Traefix doc](https://docs.traefik.io/user-guides/docker-compose/acme-http/).

+After the configuration is done, you should run docker-compose in this way:
+`docker-compose -f docker-compose-with-traefik.yml up`

 ### Analyzers configuration (optional)
 In the file `analyzers_config.json` there is the configuration for all the available analyzers you can run.